abertolli/dragonskin/readme.txt

 ==== Features ====
    * Author profile pages that feature the authors as well as their posts.
-   * Navigation bar with drop-down menus
+   * Navigation bar with drop-down menus (via widgets)
    * Support for multiple colors
    * Header image support for site logos